PostHog/plugin-server/README.md

 What's new here is `setupPlugins` and `createTaskRunner`.

-1. `setupPlugins`: Does `loadPluginsFromDB` and then `loadPlugins` (which creates VMs lazily for each plugin)
+1. `setupPlugins`: Does `loadPluginsFromDB` and then `loadPlugins` (which creates VMs lazily for each plugin+team).
+TeamID represents a company using plugins, and each team can have it's own set of plugins enabled.
+The PluginConfig shows which team the config belongs to, the plugin to run, and the VM to run it in.

-Q: Why does the pluginConfig have a vm?
-How exactly does this orchestration work?
-Are VMs created on the fly?
-What's the meaning of a "plugin installation step"?
-Are these VMs persistent over lifetime of a thread?
-Do different threads have different VM setup (I hope not? doesn't make sense: I'd imagine every worker thread to have all plugins installed, so each VM on every thread is exactly the same, so every event can be processed on every worker).

-...
-Looks like every plugin gets its own VM, which persists till the worker is running.

-..
-Hmm, also, there's multiple teams, each with their own configuration + set of enabled plugins.
-In that sense, it's probably a good idea to begin with a clean slate for each plugin+team id.

-2. `createTaskRunner`: There's some excellent wizardry happening here. `makePiscina`, runTask takes the arguments, which sets up the file to be run as `piscina.js` itself, using the `__filename` setup, returning `createWorker`, which is a function returning `createTaskRunner`, which is a [curried function](link), which given `{task, args}`, returns `workerTasks[task](server, args)`.
+2. `createTaskRunner`: There's some excellent wizardry happening here. `makePiscina` of `piscina.js` sets up the workers to run the existing file itself (using `__filename` in the setup config, returning `createWorker()`.
+This `createWorker()` is a function returning `createTaskRunner`, which is a [curried function](https://javascript.info/currying-partials), which given `{task, args}`, returns `workerTasks[task](server, args)`.
 These worker tasks are available in `src/worker/tasks.ts`.

 ### Worker Lifecycle